Soheil-Fathi/Univariate_forecasting/README.md

 ## 🔧 Features

-- 📅 Simulated monthly sales data
+- 📅 Simulated sales data
 - ✅ Augmented Dickey-Fuller (ADF) test for stationarity
 - 🔁 Differencing when required to achieve stationarity
 - 🔍 Visualizations to understand trends and forecasts